What does a typical Grand Little Adventure shoot look like?

 2. Unposed activities that encourage honest connection

 This will be the bulk of your shoot.
-I truly believe that photographs will hold so much more value over time if they express honest interests and personality rather than following the photographers pre-planned script.
-I encourage you to be present with your kids in these moments.
-Get in there with them- The more physical connection between you, the better.
+I truly believe that photographs will hold so much more value over time if they capture honest moments rather than following the photographer’s pre-planned script.
+I encourage you to get close - The more physical connection between you, the better.
 The extra attention from parents will also mean that your kids will be that much happier during the shoot!

 - Take your dogs for a walk in the forest